-The supplier’s version of the scheme, known as ‘Beat the Peak’, will pay out up to £3 for each kilowatt hour (kWh) a household saves compared to their typical electricity usage.
-EDF has joined the likes of British Gas, Octopus Energy and Ovo Energy in offering the scheme.
+The supplier’s version of the DFS, known as ‘Beat the Peak’, will pay out up to £3 for each kilowatt hour (kWh) a household saves compared to their typical electricity usage.
+British Gas, Octopus Energy and Ovo Energy are among the other suppliers offering versions of the scheme.

-So, what is EDF’s take on the DFS – and how can you get involved?
-Here’s a quick guide to everything you need to know.
+So, how does EDF’s version of the DFS work – and who can sign up?
+Here’s everything you need to know.

 Am I eligible for EDF Beat the Peak?